By: Eric Goldschein

 Creating video how-to’s isn’t a new customer service idea, but this go-to tactic can be applied in new, creative ways.
 Consider integrating video tutorials into your frequently asked questions archive.
 If there’s a certain feature or product that customers typically have a hard time understanding, post a screen recording of a team member demonstrating it, step-by-step.
 If there’s a particular business process that confuses or interests customers, post an illustrated video that will help them visualize it.

 These videos can not only provide visual answers to common questions, but they can also provide a human face for your business’s customer service team.

 Lastly, and perhaps most importantly, talk to your customer service team members.
 Because they’re moving within your customer service systems and processes day in and day out, these team members will have keen insight to where innovation is most needed.
 Set up meetings with team members at every level within your customer service team, and see what’s working and what isn’t.
 Note and track patterns—and address them through innovative steps like the ten we highlight above.

 Innovating your customer service processes won’t be an overnight effort.
 It will take careful planning and execution.
 Start small, see what works, and expand accordingly.
 Most of all, make sure you’re making your customers happy through all the trial and error.
 Innovation isn’t always a linear process, so be sure you’re taking care of your customers along the way.

 About the author

-Eric Goldschein is an editor and writer at Fundera, a marketplace for small business financial solutions such as small business credit cards.
-He covers marketing, HR, entrepreneurship, and small business trends.
+Eric Goldschein is the partnerships editor at Fundera, a marketplace for small business financial solutions.
+Eric has nearly a decade of experience in digital media and writes extensively on finance, HR, marketing, entrepreneurship, and small business trends.